Logo

 Fractal Tech is a 3-month AI engineering bootcamp in NYC, built by AI startup founders, designed to turn you into the kind of high-velocity startup engineer we want to hire.

-- Full Stack TypeScript, NextJS, with a focus on building and using AI tools
+• Full Stack (from data to design), with a focus on building and using AI tools

 FAQs